werma56s/SwagLabsTestProject/README.md

 •	NUnit3TestAdapter: 5.0.0
 •	FluentAssertions: 8.2.0
 •	Faker.Data: 2.0.1 For generating fake data such as random user credentials, email addresses, and more to support the login functionality tests.
+•	Selenium Grid: For cross-browser testing, often managed in Docker or via services in the CI pipeline.
 •   Docker: For running Selenium Grid with multiple browser nodes.
+•   GitHub Actions: The core technology for automating workflows, enabling CI/CD processes directly within GitHub repositories.
 # Project Structure
+•	The .github/workflows/dotnet-desktop.yml file defines a CI workflow for a .NET application, including steps such as checking out code, starting Docker containers, setting up .NET SDK, building the application, running tests, and tearing down Docker containers.
 •	Features: Contains the feature files written in Gherkin syntax.
 •	StepDefinitions: Contains the step definition classes that map Gherkin steps to C# methods.
 •	Pom: Contains the Page Object Model classes representing different pages of the Swag Labs application.